common-fate/docs-archive/docs/granted/usage/storing-iam-credentials-securely.md

 This command can be used to return your credentials to the original insecure plaintext format in the AWS credentials file.

 :::warning
-After exporting, your IAM credentials will be stored in plaintext on disk
+After exporting, your IAM credentials will be stored in plaintext on disk.
 :::

 **Example Usage**